The following sources of information are the top results for your program.

 Scholarly journal database focusing on environmental topics.
 Log in with full SVC email address and password

 Limit your results to SOURCES - SUBSCRIBED SOURCES to ensure you get full-text results.
 Because the journals are very academic you will need to think about your search terms and you may want to use the Help link.
+This will not create citations for you.
+Type the title into OneSearch to generate a citation.
 Ask a librarian for help if you have trouble using Science Direct.

 The goal of this site is to provide a single place to discover, learn about, and access available natural resource information for Washington State.
 It includes a searchable catalog with simple links to datasets and their associated metadata ("data about the data").
 If a dataset is not available for download or on-line viewing, then contact information is provided.
 This catalog currently includes spatial datasets, tabular datasets, mapping applications, reports and studies.